About VeKind – A Future Vegan Reality

 Being VeKind in the 23rd Century and beyond!

 Donald Watson (2 September 1910 – 16 November 2005) was a committed pacifist throughout his life, Moreover, Watson believed in Non-Violence (true peace) and registered as a conscientious objector in World War II.
 Watson was apprenticed to a family joinery firm, and from the age of twenty became a joinery teacher.
 He taught in Leicester, where he also played a large part in the Leicester Vegetarian Society.

 The life of a VeKind is a Non-Violent life.

-“We can see quite plainly that our present civilisation is built on the exploitation of animals,
+“We can see quite plainly that our present civilization is built on the exploitation of animals,

-just as past civilisations were built on the exploitation of slaves,
+just as past civilizations were built on the exploitation of slaves,

 and we believe the spiritual destiny of man is such that in time